jkingsman/DrunkGuard/README.md

 sudo mv drunkguard.py /usr/lib/yum-plugins/drunkguard.py
 ```

-You can customize your desired days and hours for drunk checking to be enabled can be edited in `drunkguard.py`.
+You can customize your desired days and hours for drunk checking in `drunkguard.py`.

 You're now good to go!